skosch/YinYangFit/docs/source/index.markdown

 [image]

-Of course, the meaning of "mid-size" is relative to the font size, tying in the idea of optical sizing: At larger font sizes, smaller details shift into the mid-size range of spatial frequencies and dominate letterfitting decisions, whereas at very small sizes, it is entire letters that dominate.
+Of course, "mid-size" is relative to the font size, tying in the idea of optical sizing: At larger font sizes, smaller details shift into the mid-size range of spatial frequencies and dominate letterfitting decisions, whereas at very small sizes, it is entire letters that dominate.
 We could think